MedicareQuick is here to help.

 Part B, covers certain doctors’ services, outpatient care, some medical supplies, preventive services, and a range of services such as x-rays, diagnostic tests, and renal dialysis.
 Unlike Part A, Part B requires a premium.
 And if you are a high-income earner, you might pay more than the standard amount due to IRMAA.
 The higher your income is, the higher your premium is.
 Social Security sets the standards on the cost of Part B and can change yearly.

-If you are low income, you might qualify for Medicaid, which can cover the Part B premium along with other help, such as help pay for medications.
+If you are low income, you might qualify for Medicaid, which can cover the Part B premium along with other help, such as help paying for prescription medications.

 Part C, also called Medicare Advantage, is a health plan offered by private health insurance companies.
 Although it technically doesn’t replace Parts A and B, it replaces how you use those benefits.

-If you opt for Part C or Medicare Advantage, you won't use original Medicare while you're on the Medicare Advantage Program.
-You'll be subject to the rules of the private insurance company while limiting your maximum out-of-pocket expenses for medical care, and potentially getting additional benefits that original Medicare doesn't offer.
-These additional benefits could include Dental, Vision, and Hearing Aids, among others.
+If you opt for Part C or Medicare Advantage, you won’t use original Medicare while you’re on the Medicare Advantage Program.
+You’ll be subject to the rules of the private insurance company while limiting your maximum out-of-pocket expenses for medical care, and potentially getting additional benefits that Original Medicare doesn’t offer.
+These additional benefits could include Dental, Vision, and Hearing Aids, among some other benefits.